On the origin of globular clusters in a hierarchical Universe: A two-phase model for the origin of globular clusters

 Observations of young stellar cluster populations \citep{Zhang_and_Fall_1999,Hunter_etal_2003,Larsen_2009,PortegiesZwart_etal_2010} have shown that the initial cluster mass function (ICMF) is well described by a power law with index $\alpha=-2$, which is consistent with expectations from gravitational collapse in hierarchically structured clouds \citep{Elmegreen_and_Falgarone_1996,Guszejnov_etal_2018}.
 At low masses, a fiducial truncation corresponding to $M_{\rm min}=100\,{\rm M}_{\sun}$ is typically adopted \citep[][and references therein]{Lada_and_Lada_2003,Kruijssen_2015}.
 However, this assumption appears in contrast with findings that very large fractions (up to about $50$ per cent) of low-metallicity stars in some nearby dwarf galaxies are bound to their GCs \citep{Larsen_etal_2018}, which implies that few low-mass clusters (or possibly none) could have formed coevally with these GCs.
 In fact, an ICMF extending down to $100\,{\rm M}_{\sun}$ in these galaxies would require the majority of low-mass clusters to have been disrupted, returning their mass to the field population.
 This would allow for a maximum of 10~per~cent of the low-metallicity stars to reside in surviving GCs, contrary to observations.
 At the high-mass end, an exponential truncation of the ICMF is often assumed.
 Observational studies find truncation masses varying from $M_{\rm max} = 0.5$ to $10^5\,{\rm M}_{\sun}$ \citep{Gieles_etal_2006,Larsen_2009,Bastian_etal_2012,Konstantopoulos_etal_2013}.

 In this work, we assume that the ICMF is well-described by a power law, with exponential truncations at both the high- and low-mass ends \citep{Trujillo-Gomez_etal_2019}:

 We assume $\alpha=-2$, and that $M_{\rm max}$ is determined by evaluating the mass fraction of a centrifugally limited region that can collapse before stellar feedback is able to halt star formation, as detailed in \citet*{Reina-Campos_and_Kruijssen_2017}.
-The latter study shows that the resulting upper truncation mass depends on the cold gas surface density and the galactic angular velocity, with environments characterized by a larger gas surface densities being able to promote the formation of more massive clusters.
+In this study, the resulting upper truncation mass is expressed in terms of the cold gas surface density, the galactic angular velocity, and the Toomre parameter $Q$, with the latter having a limited impact on the cluster mass scale.
+The model predicts that more massive clusters are formed in environments characterized by larger gas surface densities, providing a natural explanation for the existence of more massive clumps at higher redshift.

 As for $M_{\rm min}$, we adopt the model presented in \citet*{Trujillo-Gomez_etal_2019}, based on empirical scaling relations of molecular clouds in the local Universe, and on the hierarchical nature of star formation in clouds regulated by stellar feedback.
 Specifically, the minimum mass of stellar clusters is evaluated by estimating the time-scale required for stellar feedback to halt star formation, against the collapse time of clouds with a given mass spectrum.
 This allows an estimate of the range of cloud masses that can achieve the minimum star formation efficiency required to remain bound after feedback has blown out the remaining gas.
 The resulting values of $M_{\min}$ vary by orders of magnitude from local and quiescent discs to high-redshift starbursting systems, with a strong dependence on the surface density of the ISM and no significant dependence on the galaxy angular velocity and the Toomre parameter $Q$.
 Below, we will test explicitly the impact of assuming an environmentally dependent $M_{\min}$.